anfema/bin-grammar/Readme.md

 	- `sizeField`: field in the parse tree that defines the size
 	- `sizeFieldTransform`: transform function applied to the size field before using the value
 	- `transform`: transform function applied before returning the string

+If no size is defined at all the string parser just uses the rest of the buffer.
+You will get an exception if the `sizeField` is defined but does not exist though.

 ### Numbers